Vincent Janssen: Monterrey

-On 23 July 2019, Liga MX club Monterrey announced that they had signed Janssen on a permanent deal.

-He made his official debut on 17 August coming in as a substitute for Rogelio Funes Mori in a 2–0 win against Toluca, and a week later he scored his first goal in Mexican football against Santos Laguna.
+On 23 July 2019, Liga MX club Monterrey signed Janssen on a permanent deal for a fee of an estimated £6 million.
+He made his official debut on 17 August as a substitute for Rogelio Funes Mori in a 2–0 win against Toluca, and a week later he scored his first goal in Mexican football against Santos Laguna.

 He scored his first hat-trick for the club on 5 November in a Copa MX group stage match against Chiapas.

 He proved to be a vital part of the team as he helped Monterrey win the Apertura 2019 finals against América.
 Coming on as substitute in the second leg, he managed to score in the eventual penalty shoot-out as Monterrey won their first title since 2010, his first league title.

+In the 2021 CONCACAF Champions League, Janssen scored in each leg of a 6–1 aggregate win over Atlético Pantoja of the Dominican Republic in April, as his team went on to win the final against América.

 Royal Antwerp

 On 18 June 2022, Janssen joined Belgian side Royal Antwerp on a four-year deal.
 He made his league debut for the club on 24 July, in a 2–0 win over K.V.
 Mechelen on the first matchday of the 2022–23 Belgian First Division A season.
+He was one of several Dutch players bought in by compatriot sporting director Marc Overmars and manager Mark van Bommel and won the Belgian Cup in his first season, scoring the first goal of the 2–0 final win over Mechelen on 30 April 2023.

+On 30 August 2023, he helped the club secure a spot in the group stage of the UEFA Champions League for the first time ever, by scoring a goal in the first leg of their 3–1 aggregate victory over AEK Athens in the play-off round.

 International career

 Janssen received his first call up to the senior Netherlands team in March 2016 for friendlies against France and England.
-In his first international start, a 1–2 win against England on 29 March 2016, he scored his first senior international goal and provided his first assist on the other.
+In his first international start, a 2–1 win against England on 29 March, he scored his first senior international goal and provided his first assist on the other.

 In May 2022, Janssen received a call up from coach Louis van Gaal for UEFA Nations League fixtures, ending a nearly five-year hiatus from the national team.
 In November, he was included in the 2022 FIFA World Cup squad.
-On the 12th March 2023, Janssen retired from international football citing the fact that he wanted to focus on his club career.
+Janssen announced his international retirement via social media on 12 March 2023, aged 28, citing the schedule for club football.
+He was criticised for his decision by former internationals Rafael van der Vaart and Ibrahim Afellay.